marwahaha/EFX/README.md

 We could randomly generate inputs and see when it fails, and why.

+If it can't apply u2, it doesn't try with everyone.

 There's not a ton of logging into what moves are being made, but hopefully the `assignments` variable has what you need when the algorithm gets stuck.

 I hope it's bug-free, but if you find any issues please let me know.